canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

      https://ubuntu.com/pro
 ```

-## How are these messages inserted into MOTD and how could I disable them?
+## How are these messages inserted into MOTD and how can I disable them?

 Just like there are different aspects to the messages outlined above they
 come from different sources into the MOTD that one sees at login time.

 Those messages are considered important to ensure user awareness about
 the free additional security coverage provided by Ubuntu Pro and about
-yet unapplied potential updates in general.
+not-yet-applied potential updates in general.
 Therefore it is not recommended
-to disable them, but if one wants to do that anyway they can be disabled
+to disable them, but you can selectively disable them via the config
-selectively via the config files that add them as outlined below.
+files that add them, as outlined below.

 Removing those is considered a conffile change to customize a program
 and they will stay removed even on future upgrades or re-installations of the